poifuture/golink-gh-pages/README.md

 Grant Circle CI a user key at Circle CI -> Settings -> Permissons -> SSH Keys

-### Set up a local redirect server for "go" TLD
+### Set up "go" TLD

 This convinient setup will unlock your productivity significantly.
 You'll be able to access the doc you remember in your brain by simply typing `go/an-awesome-doc` in the browser.
 See a great document by [golinks.io][history].
+To achieve this, there are 3 options.

+#### Option 1: Run a redirection server on everyone's port 80

 To set up, simply run

 ```bash
 npx golink-gh-pages install-local-dns https://go.yourdomain.com
 ```

-> Note: This set up will occupy your port 80 forever.

-Restart workstation to let startup process start the server.
-And try simply typing go/google in your browser.
-(Enter http qualified path for the first time, http://go/google).
-You are all set!
+If the setup is successful, open http://go/google will redirect to google.
+Next time, simply type go/ to your document without searching everywhere.

 The installation will create "~/golink-local.js", a 3-line pure nodejs redirect server.
 Then add a startup registry to run this server at port 80.
 Finally, the installation will write a "go" TLD entry to 127.0.0.1, which allows the browser to redirect the "go" domain same as "localhost"

+#### Option 2: Run a org wide redirection server at a static ip port 80

+Since port 80 is required.
+It would bring extra maintainance effort for this server.
+AWS Elastic IP + AWS Lambda is probably a good setup.

+#### Option 3: Run a org wide dns server

+> Not all dns server supports this setup

+Simply add a CNAME from "go" TLD to yourorg.github.io Growing teams will gain other benefits from a private dns at the same time.

-## Config
+## Configs

 Config file is located at `golink.config.json`.
 The following options are used to configure the build process.